-A bone marrow pathology report is medical document prepared for you by a pathologist.
+A bone marrow pathology report is a medical document prepared for you by a pathologist.
 It includes information about what the pathologist saw when they examined the tissue from your bone marrow sample under the microscope.
 It may also include information about additional tests that were performed on the tissue sample such as flow or immunohistochemistry.

 The bone marrow is a specialized type of tissue found at the centre of a bone.
 Unlike the outside of a bone, which is very hard, the bone marrow is soft.
-In children bone marrow can be found at the centre of most bones.
-However, as adults, the bone marrow is typically found in the ribs, sternum, pelvis (hip bones), and vertebra (back bones).
+In children, bone marrow can be found at the centre of most bones.
+However, as adults, the bone marrow is typically found in the ribs, sternum, pelvis (hip bones), and vertebra (backbones).

 The bone marrow is where most of your blood cells are produced.
 These cells include white blood cells (WBC), red blood cells (RBC), and platelets.
 The normal bone marrow is full of developing blood cells, which are surrounded by connective tissue and fat.

-The best way to see if you bone marrow is healthy and producing normal blood cells is to examine a sample of tissue under the microscope.
+The best way to see if your bone marrow is healthy and producing normal blood cells is to examine a sample of tissue under the microscope.
 Your doctor may also request a bone marrow examination if you have symptoms that can be caused by a bone marrow disease or if there is an unexplained change seen in your blood cells.